AFFINITY GROUP TRAVEL

 - Family trips are open to all family members whether or not every family member identifies as LGBTQ+

 - Adult trips are for LGBTQ+ identifying adults only

 See LGBTQ+ trip destinations below:

-Neurodiverse affinity trips are designed for people who have intellectual or developmental disabilities or otherwise identify as neurodiverse.
+Neurodiverse affinity trips are designed for people who have intellectual or developmental disabilities (Down Syndrome, autism, traumatic brain injuries) or otherwise identify as neurodiverse.
 These trips connect participants to nature, strengthen social inclusion, and support access to the health and wellness benefits of the outdoors.
 Participants are safely and respectfully supported by a team of staff and volunteers to facilitate a successful, immersive outdoor experience.
 Wilderness Inquiry is dedicated to supporting this program with co-leaders who identify as part of the neurodiverse community and are eager to share their passion and love for the outdoors.

 See Neurodiverse trip destinations below: